pinobatch/numism/docs/gb_emu_testing.md

 I'm operating under the principle of "no cash."
 This means no paid operating systems nor paid emulators.
 Thus I'm running tests on Ubuntu, a GNU/Linux distribution.
-I test emulators made for Windows, such as NO$GMB, BGB, rew., and the last version of KiGB, in Wine 5.0.2.
+I test emulators made for Windows, such as No$gmb, BGB, rew., and the last version of KiGB, in Wine 5.0.2.

+For three emulators (No$gmb, rew., and BizHawk), I have not been able to get them to take a ROM on the command line.
+Only `File > Open...` (however labeled) works.

+In a chat on 2021-03-01, BGB developer Beware provided a couple tips:

+- (From game display) Esc, F5: Open VRAM viewer
+- (From debugger) Shift+F9, Esc: Temporarily disable exceptions

 I use KiGB for Windows because KiGB for Linux is three versions back.
 KiGB saves key bindings and other settings in the current working